dhellmann/pymotw-3/source/csv/index.rst

     :literal:
     :start-after: #end_pymotw_header

-The field names are not written to the file automatically, so they need to be written explicitly before any other data using the :func:`writeheader` method.
+The field names are not written to the file automatically, but they can be written explicitly using the :func:`writeheader` method.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'csv_dictwriter.py testout.csv'))